GraphQL

 HTTP libraries

-Sure you can use any HTTP library available for most programming languages.
+You can use any of the HTTP libraries available for most programming languages.

-IMPORTANT: Due to security protocols from the Madrid City Council servers, it's necessary to include a User Agent header from a web browser so the request is not rejected.
+IMPORTANT: Some servers might use security protocols that will make it necessary to include a User Agent header from a web browser so the request is not rejected.
 For example:

 Available information

-The config/api.yml file contains a complete list of all the models (and their attributes) which are currently being exposed in the API.
+The app/graphql/types/ folder contains a complete list of all the models (and their attributes) which are currently being exposed in the API.

 The models are the following: